Rue87/RUNMAR25118_fto2502_B1_Runyararo-Marongwe_JSLPP/README.md

 - **Modal Management:** Handling multiple modals (add task and edit task) with seamless open/close transitions without conflicts.
 - **Task State Persistence:** Guaranteeing every add, edit, and delete operation updates the UI and localStorage correctly in real time.
 - **Theme and Icon Integration:** Integrating custom icons for theme toggling and sidebar buttons while maintaining performance and accessibility.
+- **Loading message not visible:** The loading message is not visible because of the loading speed of the local storage,however when the tasks are loaded from the API, it definitely appears.
+- The **Hide Sidebar** button becomes misaligned when the "Show Sidebar" button is clicked.
+When the sidebar reappears, the button loses its proper alignment and only returns to its correct position after a page refresh.

 P.S.
 This project is open for collaboration.
 My contacts are just below.

 ## Contact